‘Outlander’ Season 3 Preview: New Photos From The Set, More Insight Into What We Can Expect

 New trailer coming out season 3 outlander this Sunday @SamHeughan pic.twitter.com/uU7zDP2MlQ

-— i????iso ???? (@isolettechaves) April 13, 2017
+— i????iso???? (@isolettechaves) April 13, 2017

 Meanwhile, Harper’s Bazaar reports that there are a few things we can expect from this Sunday’s Outlander Season 3 preview.
 The photos certainly give us a hint.